 Someone sees something you’ve done.
 They call you out, but they do it in a mean way.
 They belittle you and point the finger at you, making you feel so unworthy and small.
 Frankly, it’s the reason a lot of people really want to keep their distance from God and the church.
 They’ve experienced shame at the hands of religious people, and all in the name of Jesus.

 Thankfully, there’s good news for those of us in the midst of our shame.
 Jesus did not come to shame us –but to set us free from our sin and our shame.
 Jesus gave His life at the cross so that we could be set free with the gift of His forgiveness and grace.
 Shame can lead us to mistakenly believe that God is withholding His love from us because of our actions.
 The good news of the Gospel, however, is that God’s love is not about what we have done for Him; God’s love for us is grounded in what He has done for us!

-The problem with a performance driven faith that seeks to earn our way to God and attempts to live in such a way were our good performance outweighs our shame is quite simply…our performance.
-Our performance is always falling short in one area or another.
-We can never do enough good to cover our shame.
+The problem with a performance driven faith is that it seeks to make our good performance outweigh our shame.
+But our performance will always fall short in one area or another.
+We can never do enough good to cover our shame ourselves.
 But the Gospel tells us that the gift of Jesus Christ covers our shame in His mercy and grace.
-We are far more loved that we ever thought possible.
+We are far more loved than we ever thought possible.

 Shandon Baptist Church, Columbia S.C.